Clinician working at a computer

 Referrals will be accepted for Developmental and Neurological Concerns in:

-Musculo-skeletal concerns, only in children:
+Musculoskeletal (MSK) concerns, only in children:

-• Up to their 14th birthday AND who live NORTH of the city centre (Postcodes: B6, B7, B8, B9, B10, B18, B19, B20, B21, B23, B24, B33, B34, B35, B42, B44, B72, B73, B74, B75, B76 - with certain exceptions).
+• up to their 14th birthday, who live North of the city centre.
+Postcodes: B6, B7, B8, B9, B10, B18, B19, B20, B21, B23, B24, B33, B34, B35, B42, B44, B72, B73, B74, B75, B76.

-Referrals will not be accepted for children with:
+Referrals will not be accepted for:

 What happens to referrals?